zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 need for centralized coordination or oversight.
 Effectively, a decentralized system is its own authority for enforcing the rules (e.g.
-'you can only spend your money once' in bitcoin, or 'whatever rule you programmed in to your smart contract' in Ethereum), so participants can be confident that the rules they expect to be enforced will be, without any danger of corruption, bribery, nepotism, political bias, exclusion, arbitrary exceptions, human oversight or absence of staff.
+'you can only spend your money once' in bitcoin, or 'whatever rule you programmed in to your smart contract' in Expanse), so participants can be confident that the rules they expect to be enforced will be, without any danger of corruption, bribery, nepotism, political bias, exclusion, arbitrary exceptions, human oversight or absence of staff.

-Ethereum allows people to safely interact trustlessly by entering into neutrally enforceable agreements in a completely peer-to-peer fashion.
+Expanse allows people to safely interact trustlessly by entering into neutrally enforceable agreements in a completely peer-to-peer fashion.
-Now, it must be remembered that Ethereum can only enforce within its own digital limits; Ethereum does not remove the need for an external authority for adjudication over disputes outside its realm---"the other party punched me in the face after putting in the Ethereum contract that he wouldn't" is non-sense, but rules exist elsewhere to cover this---but what Ethereum does do is allow us to push the boundary on what the digital realm can cover.
+Now, it must be remembered that Expanse can only enforce within its own digital limits; Expanse does not remove the need for an external authority for adjudication over disputes outside its realm---"the other party punched me in the face after putting in the Expanse contract that he wouldn't" is non-sense, but rules exist elsewhere to cover this---but what Expanse does do is allow us to push the boundary on what the digital realm can cover.

 Conclusion
 ----------

-Gavin Wood has distilled the description of Ethereum to being a collection of non-localized singleton programmable data structures.
-What this means will depend on where you are coming from, but wherever you are, it's probably going to be better with Ethereum.
+Gavin Wood has distilled the description of Expanse to being a collection of non-localized singleton programmable data structures.
+What this means will depend on where you are coming from, but wherever you are, it's probably going to be better with Expanse.

 Notes
 ~~~~~